Galaxypedia-Wiki/ketchupbot-updater/README.md

 KetchupBot is primarily controlled via CLI arguments. *For any release, you must set up secrets.* Read *Setting Up Secrets* below to figure out how to do this.
 It's recommended to run --help to figure out what you can do with it.

 #### Scheduling
-KetchupBot can run as a daemon (using the built in job scheduler) or as a one-shot application.
-The typical recommendation is that whereever possible, run KetchupBot as a one-shot application and schedule its runs via an external task scheduler such as Crontab.
+Since https://github.com/Galaxypedia-Wiki/ketchupbot-updater/pull/165, KetchupBot no longer includes a daemon mode (built in job scheduler).
+We recommend that you run KetchupBot as a one-shot application and schedule its runs via an external task scheduler such as [cron](https://en.wikipedia.org/wiki/Cron) or [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler).
 This ensures that KetchupBot isn't using up RAM while idling.
-Also, in the unlikely case where a memory leak occurs within the application, running it in one-shot ensures that the leak doesn't go out of control.
+And, in the unlikely case where a memory leak occurs within the application, running it as one-shot ensures that the leak doesn't go out of control.

-Use daemon mode only if your use case requires it.
-Otherwise its best that you use an external scheduler to avoid wasted resources.

 ## Developing
 KetchupBot is very easy to get up and running.
 The below steps will walk you through setting up a development environment.